Lagrangian discretization of variational mean field games: The Moreau envelope in the Wasserstein space

-and this is the lower semi-continuity inequality.
-The function on $\Prob(\Gamma)$ is then l.s.c by continuity of $e_t$ on $\Gamma$ and Fatou lemma. \end{proof}
+and this is the lower semi-continuity inequality. \end{proof}

-Being defined as the minimum of a convex function, $F_\epsilon$ can be rewritten as the supremum of a concave dual problem using Fenchel-Rockafellar duality (see \cite{ekeland1999convex}).
+Being defined as the minimum of a convex function (we recall here that $F$ was taken convex and this is useful here), $F_\epsilon$ can be rewritten as the supremum of a concave dual problem using Fenchel-Rockafellar duality (see \cite{ekeland1999convex}).
 We make here two hypotheses on our congestion penalizing function $F$ to ensure that this dual problem has solutions.
-These may seem like demanding restrictions, but in the cases that interest us, they are very natural. \begin{prop} \mbox{} For any $\mu\in\Prob(\R^d)$,
+These may seem like demanding restrictions, but in the cases that interest us, they come very naturally. \begin{prop} \mbox{} For any $\mu\in\Prob(\R^d)$,